USS Boston (1777)

-The second USS Boston was a 24-gun frigate, launched 3 June 1776 by Stephen and Ralph Cross, Newburyport, Massachusetts, and completed the following year.
-In American service she captured a number of British vessels.
-The British captured Boston at the fall of Charleston, South Carolina, renamed her HMS Charlestown (HMS Charleston or Charles Town), and took her into service.
+USS Boston was a 30-gun frigate of the Continental Navy.
+She was launched on June 3, 1776 by Stephen and Ralph Cross at Newburyport, Massachusetts and completed the following year.
+In American service she captured several British vessels.
+The British captured Boston during the siege of Charleston and took her into service as HMS Charlestown.
 She was engaged in one major fight with two French frigates, which she survived and which saved the convoy she was protecting.
 The British sold Charlestown in 1783, immediately after the end of the war.

 American service

 Boston was commissioned under the command of Captain Hector McNeill.
 On 21 May 1777, Boston sailed in company with USS Hancock and the Massachusetts privateer American Tartar for a cruise in the North Atlantic.
 American Tartar parted from the two frigates shortly thereafter.

 The two frigates captured three prizes including the 28-gun frigate HMS Fox (7 June).
 On 7–8 July, Boston, Hancock, and Fox engaged the British vessels HMS Flora, HMS Rainbow, and HMS Victor.
 The British captured Hancock and Fox, but Boston escaped to the Sheepscot River on the Maine coast.
 McNeill was court-martialed in June 1779 for his failure to support Hancock and was dismissed from the Navy.

 During the period 15 February-31 March 1778, Boston, now under the command of Samuel Tucker, carried John Adams to France, capturing on 11 March the British letter of marque Martha (43°30′N 17°40′W), which the British later recaptured.
 She then cruised in European waters taking four prizes before returning to Portsmouth, New Hampshire, 15 October.
 On 5 May 1778 a Midshipman, Peter Cavee, fell overboard and drowned in port at Bordeaux, France.
 In 1779 she made two cruises (29 July – 6 September and 23 November – 23 December) in the North Atlantic capturing at least nine prizes.
 Boston then joined the squadron sent to assist in the defense of Charleston, South Carolina.
 There the British captured her when the town surrendered on 12 May 1780.